Xentrk/Asuswrt-Merlin-Linux-Shell-Scripts/README.md

 More scripts will added in the future.

 #### profile.add
 profile.add adds environment variables when a user logs in over an SSH session.
-This is a good place to place create custom commands or short cuts that you can run from an SSH command line.
+This is a good location for custom commands or short cuts that you can run from an SSH command line.

 ##### Short Cuts
 ```